heroku/webapp-runner/README.md

 You can stop the application from the red square in the console pane or from the debug perspective.
 It can be restarted by right-clicking on the project and choosing your new launch configuration from the 'Debug As' menu or from the debug menu in the Eclipse toolbar (the icon with the little bug).

 ### Maven Central
 Note: webapp runner is now available in Maven Central.
 The version scheme has also chanaged to match the version of Tomcat that it relies on.
-The latest version is now 7.0.22.
+The format is <tomcat version>.<minor webapp runner version>.
+The latest version is now 7.0.22.x.
 Versions 0.0.1 to 0.0.7 are still available at http://jsimone.github.com/webapp-runner/repository.

 ### License